Senator McCain offers postal bill, mirrors House

 (Read the report here: 1.usa.gov/qGeHdw )

 Lawmakers put off until Monday a continuing budget resolution that includes a measure extending the payment's due date until mid-November.
-[ID:nS1E78M00Q] (Reporting by Emily Stephenson; Editing by Tim Dobbyn and Todd Eastham)
+[ID:nS1E78M00Q] (Reporting by Emily Stephenson; Editing by Tim Dobbyn and )

 * Zix reports fourth quarter and full year 2016 financial results